cynthiaswill/NC_Games_Board/README.md

 This is a **back end API**.
 The intention here is to mimick the building of a real world backend service (such as reddit) which provides information to the front end architecture.

-The database is built with PSQL by using [node-postgres](https://node-postgres.com/).
+The main database is built with PSQL by using [node-postgres](https://node-postgres.com/).

+The Live Chat is separate and built with mongoDB cloud database.

 ### The hosted version of this **backend API** is available at: